Tapish1511/SolarSystem/README.md

 https://tapish1511.github.io/SolarSystemSimulation/

 ## Getting Project
 To get the project floder you need to clone the project.
-Once you have cloned the repository. you should install the *2019.4.33f1* version.
+Once you have cloned the repository. you have to install the *2019.4.33f1* version.
 You can open this folder with unity hub. you can download unity hub from below link.

 ```
 https://unity3d.com/get-unity/download